 It’s good you have got this far down on this page because the best is yet to come.

-The mission is to reduce Ebay’s earnings for doing nothing but damage to the antique tool industry.
+The mission is to reduce Ebay’s earnings for doing nothing but damage to the antique tool industry as they have done to other antiques.
 We aim to promote and present the tools properly for sellers and make it easy for them to sell their antique tools, it will save them time and hassle, sellers will also get good prices whilst the costs are comparable.

 Collectors will also be able to bid online with confidence and fuel the Antique tool market again.
-Higher prices and less work for sellers will attract the antique tools here to be sold properly.
+Higher prices and less work for sellers will attract the antique tools currently sitting in collections awaiting for the market to recover to be sold properly.

 New collectors looking at this as an investment will be attracted to a rising market!